Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: The Implementation in Detail

 \subsection{MPI One-Sided Communication (OSC) over RDMA}

 Remote direct memory access (RDMA) support in networks became mainstream, particularly through the widespread adoption of InfiniBand as a commodity network fabric~\cite{using_advanced_mpi}.
 MPI-1 provides a powerful and complete interface for the message-passing approach.
-MPI-2 added (and MPI-3 greatly extended) remote memory operations that provides a way to access the memory of remote processes directly, through operations that put data to, get data from, or update data at a remote process.
+MPI-2 added (and MPI-3 greatly extended) remote memory operations that provide a way to access the memory of remote processes directly, through operations that put data to, get data from, or update data at a remote process.
 Unlike message passing (using standard \textit{send} and \textit{receive} operations), the program running on the remote process does not need to call any routines to match the \textit{put} or \textit{get} operations.
 Thus, remote memory operations can provide better performance for distributed and parallel programs.
 This functionality of remote memory access is implemented via \emph{memory windows}.
 The term \emph{window} is used since MPI limits what part of a process's address space is accessible to other processes.

-Several works (e.g.,~\cite{dorozynski2016checkpointing,du2021fast,liu2019write}) present different persistence schemes to correctly utilize RDMA over NVRAM.
+Several works~\cite{dorozynski2016checkpointing,du2021fast,liu2019write} present different persistence schemes to correctly utilize RDMA over NVRAM.
 Dorożyński et al.~\cite{dorozynski2016checkpointing} incorporate non-volatile RAM into wrappers over MPI One-Sided API, in order to provide persistence of data stored in MPI windows.
 They extend the RDMA MPI One-Sided Communication (OSC) to persist the data stored in windows to NVRAM.
 Data consistency is ensured by copying necessary data into a separate location.
-More specifically, the data is saved into two locations alternately in order to have at least one proper "checkpoint" even if a failure occurs during checkpointing. creation.
+More specifically, the data is saved into two locations alternately in order to have at least one proper "checkpoint" even if a failure occurs during checkpointing creation.
 An implementation of this method~\cite{mpi_win_ext} provides a new programming model by allowing processes to communicate freely using standard OSC functions and fall back to a state saved during synchronization.
-Moreover, it supports various synchronization calls of OSC, as we will explain next.
+It supports synchronization calls of OSC, as explained next.